Esri/offline-editor-js/lib/edit/ISSUES.md

 - be careful with updates for features added offline (replace tmp id by final id), ONGOING
 	- updates/deletes of features added offline (not yet in the server) are not updated correctly in the local layer

+- explicit feedback to user when QuotaError happens
 - goOnline()/goOffline() automatically
 - unit tests
 - feedback graphics layer